CloudCannon/documentation/_organisations/team-management.md

 order: 2
 ---

-Your organisation starts with your account as the only user.
+After creating an organisation, your account is set up as the only userz.
 This user is set as an owner.
 There are 5 types of users in an organisation:

-1. **Owners** - These users have full permission as if it is their own account
+1. **Owners**: These users have full permission as if it is their own account
-2. **Administrators** - Can create sites and manage everything to do with them, can't update billing information
+2. **Developers**: Can create sites and manage everything to do with them, can't update billing information
-3. **Developers** - Can update sites with the source editor but cannot create new sites
+3. **Technical Editors**: Can update sites with the source editor but cannot create new sites
-4. **Editors** - Can update content on sites using the visual editing interfaces
+4. **Editors**: Can update content on sites using the visual editing interfaces
-5. **External Collaborators** - Configured on a per site basis, can be developers or editors
+5. **External Collaborators**: Configured on a per site basis, can be developers or editors

 ---